github/docs/content/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student.md

 ## Expiration and renewals

-Once your {% data variables.product.prodname_student_pack %} access expires, you may reapply if you're still eligible, although some of our partner offers cannot renew.
+Once your {% data variables.product.prodname_global_campus %} access expires, you may reapply if you're still eligible, although some of our partner offers for {% data variables.product.prodname_student_pack %} cannot renew.
 Most of the timed offers from our partners start once you set them up.
 To reapply, simply return to https://education.github.com, click your profile picture, then click **Reverify your academic affiliation**.

 ![Menu option to reverify your academic affiliation](/assets/images/help/education/reverify-academic-affiliation.png)